maxcabd/cosprm/README.md

 # cosprm
 A tool to batch add new costume entries for Ultimate Ninja Storm CONNECTIONS

-Adds entries to (MessageInfo, PlayerSettingParam, CostumeParam PlayerIcon, CharacterSelectParam, and CostumeBreakParam).
+Adds entries to (MessageInfo, PlayerSettingParam, CostumeParam, PlayerIcon, CharacterSelectParam, and CostumeBreakParam).

 #  Usage
 ```